 Since 2019, Roberti has helped Cortada implement climate and science art projects such as Plan(T), Underwater HOA, and the Miami Corona Project.
 In Plan(T), Roberti worked with local schools and colleges, the Frost Science Museum, and Miami-Dade County’s Office of Resilience, Parks Department and Public Library System to have thousands of residents plan for a future with sea level rise by planting mangrove propagules in their yards.
 He led Cortada’s team in raising awareness and inspiring action on climate change at every county library branch and weekly at the Pinecrest Gardens Farmers Market.

 Roberti has trained art teachers at the 2019 MDCPS’ STEAM Professional Development Session and science teachers with UF’s Scientist in Every Florida School program.
 He has also shared his expertise through workshops for the National Wildlife Federation, the CLEO Institute, the Everglades Foundation, and as a guest lecturer at the University of Miami and Broward College.

 Prior to working with Cortada, Roberti received a Bachelor of Arts in Ecosystem Science and Policy and a Masters of Environment, Culture, and Media from the University of Miami.
 He formerly held a research position in Miami-Dade County’s Sea Turtle Conservation Program, a teaching position at the Marjory Stoneman Douglas Biscayne Nature Center in Key Biscayne, and a communications position at the University of Miami’s Office of Sustainability.

-Adam Roberti is also Cortada’s studio manager, overseeing the implementation of projects such as Plan(T) across Miami-Dade County.
+Adam Roberti is also the Executive Director of the Xavier Cortada Foundation, overseeing the implementation of projects such as Plan(T) and The Underwater across Miami-Dade County.